zhang-lucy/SecRL/README.md

 After all the questions are generated, you should expect new files in `secgym/questions` folder like `incident_<i>_qa.json` where `i` is the incident number.

+Note: All results from the paper use the questions in `secgym/questions/tests` folder.
+The train questions under `secgym/questions/train` are only partial and used for Expel to collect new rules.

 ## 📊 Results

 Below is the evaluation results of the LLM agents on the test questions.
 We set temperature = 0 and max_step = 25.
 GPT-4o is used for evaluation.
 The full evaluation logs can be downloaded from [this link](https://pennstateoffice365-my.sharepoint.com/:u:/g/personal/ykw5399_psu_edu/EXOMtXyFSRNGvKsLZGPIAfwBZhkKMr11oROccOydbWyioA?e=XzpQLa).
+If can also be found under this [branch](https://github.com/microsoft/SecRL/tree/before_cleanup_all_history) under `final_results` folder (along with the original code).

 ![ExCyTIn-Bench](./secgym/assets/eval_results.png)